-Sometimes getting children to talk about their day can seem impossible.
-When I pick the boys up from school I always ask them how their day was and most times I get the same rotation of responses
+Sometimes getting children to talk about their day can seem impossible so here is a post I wrote about how to encourage your child to talk about their day.
+I wrote this post because hen I pick the boys up from school I always ask them how their day went and most times I get the same rotation of responses

 I can’t remember